romland/xorzee/README.md

 ## Why?
 Motion is truly excellent software and I've (well, our cat) depended on it for years.
 At some point I wanted to add more cameras and bumped into Motioneye, which looks great.
-I wanted a different UI, and I knew the motion detection could be heaps cheaper.
-Primarily though, a higher quality stream without bringing the device to its knees.
+I wanted a different UI, auto-discovery, and I knew the motion detection could be heaps cheaper.
+Primarily though, a higher quality live stream without bringing the device to its knees.
 So, here we are. :-)

 ## Supported cameras
 Raspberry Pi cameras (or compatible) only.
 Due to dependency on motion vectors, USB cameras are not supported.

+## Development notes
+[Frontend](https://github.com/romland/xorzee/tree/main/client) is written in Svelte, [backend](https://github.com/romland/xorzee/tree/main/server) is in Node.

 ## Credits to other folks